avacore1337/new-queue/README.md

 * can we please rename "help" to something else?
 Or make it an enum perhaps

 Frontend wants
-* Feature - Fix Help page (half done)
-* Feature - Fix About page (half done)
+* Feature - Fix About page (half done, remove or replace "bla bla bla...")
+* Do not collapse nav-bar if not expanded (visual bug/feature?)
-* Feature - Extract more view-components to make the HTML easier to read
+* Feature - Extract more view-components to make the HTML easier to read (nice to have)
-* Do not collapse nav-bar if not expanded
-* Make queuelist on admin-page scrollable
+* Feature - Fix Help page (requires styling to be done)